joeywen/algorithms4mapreduce/README.md

 Introduce
 ===
-some algorithms implemented by mapreduce
+some algorithms implemented by mapreduce, I haven't test the code yet, please use it carefully.

 Reference